 Cranberry Bliss Thumbprint Cookies were my surprise recipe this year.
-Super easy to make, and they were outstanding!
+They were super easy to make, and they were outstanding!
 I didn’t know what to think about making the jam with cranberries, but loved the sweet and tart combo!

-Christmas in July Day 20 is here.
-Can I just say I’m sad that it’s almost over?
-It’s been a lot of fun sharing all of these ideas with you without all the pressure of the holidays actually being here!
+This recipe was first out on our Christmas in July Day 20 celebration in 2019.
+It was a lot of fun sharing all of these ideas with you without all the pressure of the holidays actually being here!
 Silly as that seems, it is true!

-You have the option to leave the compote/jam rustic with the peels exposed or put the entire mixture in a blender or food processor for a couple of pulses to blend it out.
-It makes it a smoother and the presentation is really a bit nicer.
+You have the option to leave the compote/jam rustic with the peels exposed or put the entire mixture in a blender or food processor for a couple of pulses to smooth it.
+It makes it more consistent texture and the presentation is really a bit nicer.
 I have done both and the taste is the same, obviously.

-Bake at 350 degrees for 13 minutes.
-Watch them closely and start looking at them about 9 minutes into cooking as each oven is different.
-You want them to come out golden brown, not burt and hard.
-Don’t overbake!
+Step Five: Bake at 350 degrees for 13 minutes.
+Watch them closely starting at about the 9 minute mark as each oven is different.
+You want them to come out golden brown, not burnt and hard.
+Don’t over-bake!

 If you want to keep the lemon and orange zest flavoring, use orange marmalade in the center.
 If you want to double up on lemon zest and take out the orange, use blueberry jam for a delicious Blueberry Lemon Thumbprint Cookie.